mallikarjunsh23/Superstore-Orders-analysis/README.md

 This data analysis project aims to provide deep insights into sales performance and regional trends with time using the Superstore Orders dataset.
-By analysing transactional data across various segments, region, category and sub-category the project identifies the highest revenue products, highest selling regions and growth comparision in profit year by year.
+By analysing transactional data across various segments, region, category and sub-category the project identifies the highest revenue products, highest selling regions and growth comparison in profit year by year.
-The goal is to uncover comparision sales and profit by region, category, year and month.
+The goal is to uncover comparison sales and profit by region, category, year and month.

 ### Dataset used
 This dataset was originally downloaded from Kaggle.
 Unfortunately, I no longer have the exact link. so that uploaded the